WinstonZhang2008/BSE-Student-Portfolio/index.md

         centre_x-=80
         centre_y=6--centre_y

-    if area > 15250:
-        #If the ball is really close, then we can set the variable to true
-        ball_captured = True
-        stop()
     if found == 0:
         #Runs when it doesn't see the ball
         GPIO.output(ledGREEN,GPIO.LOW)
         GPIO.output(ledRED,GPIO.HIGH)
-        #Checks if there is a wall or any obstacle
+        #Checks if there is a wall or any obstacle. if wall is less than 12 cm away, it reverses to avoid crashing
-        if distanceC < 200:
+        if distanceC < 12:
             reverse()
             time.sleep(0.03)
             stop()